NHL weekly betting guide: True moneylines for every game

 The cheat sheet

-The following includes my fair price on the games (true moneyline) and the moneyline price I would need to bet either side.
+The following includes my fair price on the games (true moneyline) and the moneyline price I'd need to bet either side.
 I only need a 1% edge for a favorite if we're getting better than a fair price on the team more likely to win.
 For the underdog, I'll need 4% or better to make it a bet.
 For games I project to be closer to a coin flip, a 2.5% edge is enough for a worthwhile wager.
 I also have a 5% win probability consideration for a team playing in the second game of a back-to-back with travel and a 3% consideration for a team on the second leg of a back-to-back without travel.
+When it comes to injured players, I do my best to estimate the impact on their team's win probability.

 |DATE||GAME||TRUE ML||PRICE TO BET|